 - Does time have a direction, and, if so, is the direction of time an objective matter?

 The setup of my paper is as follows.
 First, we will discuss Newton’s ideas about time and see how he answers the questions above.
 In this context we will encounter the ideas of presentism, the direction of time, entropy and probability.
 After having acquainted ourselves with Newton’s views, we will see how Einstein’s relativity seems to wreak havoc with these ideas – lending credence to the idea of eternalism.
 In the subsequent chapter about quantum theory we will find, perhaps surprisingly, that the standard interpretation of quantum theory brings us closer to Newton’s view.
-In a concluding section we’ll briefly discuss the consequences of unifying the two pillars of modern physics: what is the role of time in quantum gravity?
+In a concluding section we’ll briefly discuss the consequences of unifying the two pillars of modern physics: what is the role of time in quantum gravity…or string theory?